 - Low piece rates — much lower than what factory workers earn in the same supply chains.

-- Many costs of production, including workplace, utilities, equipment and transport.
+- Responsibility for many costs of production, including workplace, utilities, equipment and transport.

 - Financial risks associated with production such as delayed or cancelled orders, rejected goods, and delayed payments.